-To capture the subjects' activities on Facebook, we used Fiddler, a Web debugging proxy, to monitor all the HTTP/HTTPS GET/POST requests issued by the web browser.
+To capture the subjects' activities on Facebook, we used Fiddler, a Web debugging proxy, to monitor all the HTTP/HTTPS GET/POST requests issued by the Web browser.
 By parsing the HTTP/HTTPS request logs, we were able to capture every action performed by a user (as described later).
 Table I summarizes the experiments and the raw dataset we collected.
 Although our administrators monitored the experiments, some subjects did not follow the instruction to browse the specified Facebook newsfeeds.
-Out of 311 sessions, we removed 33 "noisy sessions" of subjects who obviously did focus on the newsfeeds, i.e., sessions with an idle or inactive period longer than 5 minutes.
+Out of 311 sessions, we removed 33 "noisy sessions" of subjects who obviously did focus on the newsfeeds, i.e., sessions with an idle or inactive period longer than 5 min.
 As a result, our 112 subjects (56 pairs of acquaintances) totally performed 278 Facebook browsing sessions.
-The trace contains 9,302 minutes (155 hours) and approximately 27,000 browsing actions.
+The trace contains 9302 min (155 h) and approximately 27 000 browsing actions.